fspoettel/linkding-on-fly/README.md

 Start by making a manual backup of your data:

-1. Ssh into the VM and copy the DB to a remote.
+1. SSH into the VM and copy the DB to a remote.
 If only you are using your instance, you can also export bookmarks as HTML.
 2. Make a snapshot of the B2 bucket in the B2 admin panel.

 Now list all fly volumes and note the id of the `linkding_data` volume.
 Then, delete the volume: